MCDReforged/MCDReforged/readme.md

 ## Notes

-- Make sure you add `-Djline.terminal=jline.UnsupportedTerminal` before `-jar` in the start command if your are running Bungeecord or Waterfall server, or MCDR might not be able to control the standard input stream of the server in Windows OS
+- Make sure you add `-Djline.terminal=jline.UnsupportedTerminal` before `-jar` in the start command if your are running a Bungeecord server, or MCDR might not be able to control the standard input stream of the server in Windows OS